Prepare for Emergency Medical Technician Certification and a Career in EMS.

 Emergency Medical Technology certificate consists of two courses (total 6.5 units).
-(EMMED 101A) is a six-unit lecture/laboratory course and the co-requisite (EMMED 101C) a 0.5 unit lab/field course offered during the fall, spring, and summer sessions.
+(EMED 101A) is a six-unit lecture/laboratory course and the co-requisite (EMED 101C) a 0.5 unit lab/field course offered during the fall, spring, and summer sessions.

-Course Preparation: Before registering for the course, we strongly recommend you have a valid AHA CPR/Basic Life Support for Health Care Providers Card.
-However, CPR content and certification will be obtained by the end of the course.
-Additionally it is advisable to have proof of current immunizations, including influenza vaccination, COVID - 19 vaccination, and proof of a negative tuberculosis screening test (within the last year).
+Course Preparation: Before registering for the course, you are required to have a valid AHA CPR/Basic Life Support for Health Care Providers Card.
+However, we do offer HLTN 1001 course where you can obtain your CPR card.
+Additionally it is advisable to have proof of current immunizations, including influenza vaccination, COVID - 19 vaccination, and proof of a negative tuberculosis screening test (within the 6 months).

 Course Description: Selected topics in human anatomy and physiology.
 Diagnostic signs and interpretations of illness and injuries.
 Development of skill in procedures of emergency rescue and care.
-Preparation for certification for Emergency Medical Technician 1.
+Preparation for certification for Emergency Medical Technician.
 Scope of practice not to exceed requirements as outlined under Title 22.
 Minimum grade of a C is required for Certificate of Completion.

 Lecture: Will include selected topics in anatomy, physiology, patient assessment, and emergency care.